ssbsukirat/medicine/Cardiology/Approach to Ventricular Arrythmias.md

 		- during exercise
 		- setting of abnormal ECG or structural heart disease
 - sustained VT --> wide QRS tachycardia (differentiate from SVT with aberrancy)
+# Evaluation of PATIENT
+- diagnosis of VAs can be established by
+	- recording the arrhythmia on an ECG,
+	- by an ambulatory or implanted cardiac monitor,
+	- by an implanted rhythm management device such as a pacemaker or ICD, or
+	- in some cases, initiation of the arrhythmia during an electrophysiologic study.
+-